helidon-io/helidon/docs/se/config/hierarchical-features.md

 Sometimes it can be convenient to write part of your application to deal with configuration without it knowing if or where the relevant configuration is plugged into a larger config tree.

-For example, the [`application.properties`](introduction.md#accessing-config-values) from the introduction section contains several settings prefixed with `web` such as `web.page-size`.
+For example, the [`application.properties`][application-properties] from the introduction section contains several settings prefixed with `web` such as `web.page-size`.
 Perhaps in another config source the same information might be stored as `server.web.page-size`:

 Alternate Structure for Web Config: